Let’s start with a secret: we are a custom WordPress development agency.

 Those numbers can be obtained in ONE DAY.
 I repeat, in case it is not clear: ONE DAY.

-Let’s look at it in a graphic way.
-For this example, we’re making it very easy: You invest $3,000 once, you expect around 10 visitors per day from organic SEO growing 5% per quarter, and you get an average of $10 per visitor.
+Let us look at this graphically.
+For this example, let us make it very simple: you make a one-time investment of $3,000, you expect to get about 10 visitors per day through organic SEO that grows by 5% per quarter, and you get an average of $10 per visitor.
 Of course, none of these numbers are realistic.
-Growth is usually logarithmic and you’ll also have additional expenses.
-But we’ll compare to the “ready made” user case using the same data, so it will help us visualize the data.
+Growth is usually logarithmic and you’ll have additional expenses as well.
+But we compare to the “finished” user case with the same data so it helps us visualize the data.

 |Investment in Development||Expected Traffic||ROI p/month|